kevin-m-v/Web-Vulnerabilities-Lab/README.md

 Instead of hard-coding the SQL syntax into the JavaScript code, we use a parameterized input that prevents special characters from impacting the SQL query.
 This will cut off this attack vector from threat actors trying to run custom queries on our database.

 ## Cross-Site Scripting
 Cross-Site Scripting(XSS) allows a threat actor to inject malicious code into webpages viewed by legitimate users.
-The attacker can use this vulnerability to execute code that accesses a user's sensitive information.
+The threat actor can use this vulnerability to execute code that accesses a victim's sensitive information.
 There are three types of XSS attacks: Stored, DOM-Based, and Reflected.
-The scenario we'll be covering is a Reflected XSS attack.
+We'll cover the most common type of XSS attack, Reflected XSS.

+XSS can allow attackers to retrieve a user's cookie data.
+A commonly stored cookie value is the session ID, which is a cookie that allows a user to maintain their session on the website without having to log in again.
+If an attacker obtains a legitimate user's session ID, they can then spoof this cookie value and steal that victim's logged-in session.
+This way, the attacker effectively skips authentication and compromises a victim's account without even knowing their credentials.
+This is called Session Hijacking, which is the attack I'll be simulating.

-In this Reflected XSS attack, the malicious JavaScript code is embedded in a URL that, when clicked by a user, runs on the user's browser and pulls their Session ID from the browser's cookies.
+In this Reflected XSS attack scenario, the malicious JavaScript code is embedded in a URL that, when clicked by a user, runs on the user's browser and pulls their session ID from their browser's cookies.